sajidsarker/sajidsarker.github.io/_posts/2022-10-10-recommender-systems.md

 ---
 ## Recommender Systems

-A **recommender system** or engine, is a class of information filtering algorithms which predicts preferences users have for a specific item.
+A **recommender system** or engine, is a class of information filtering algorithms which predicts preferences users have for a specific item<sup>[[1]](https://www.amazon.com/Elements-Statistical-Learning-Prediction-Statistics/dp/0387848576)</sup>.
 These algorithms are popular in search engines and in e-commerce platforms offering product recommendations.
 The heterogeneity in filtering methods illustrates the variations in goals with which preferences are determined for users.

 Recommender systems initially suffer from the ‘cold start’ problem, where in a system containing information on items and users and the matrix of their preferences for said items, much of the data of ratings will not have been gathered from users beforehand in order to make accurate and relevant predictions.
 This is usually alleviated when a new user joining a system is asked to initially rate a series of products (frequently comparatively), or provide a broad set of categories in which they exhibit personal interest and from which they would like to receive recommendations.